modernfidelity/vagrant-web-prod-lucid64/README.md

 Vagrant Multi VM Environment (Ubuntu 10.04 LTS)
 ===============================================

+ - PLEASE NOTE : This currently is still work in progress...
+ - <a href="https://github.com/modernfidelity/vagrant-web-prod-precise64">Click here a complete version running Ubuntu 12.04 LTS</a>

 This code provides VagrantFile + Puppet manifest scripts, which will create a standalone web prod environment, consisting of multi VMs, within your local development environment.